Using WillowSign to Legally Sign Documents

 That user:

-Opens the file and signs using one of three options:
+Each signer opens the document and signs using one of three options:

 After all signatures are complete:

-A fully signed document is emailed to all signers.
+• A fully signed copy of the document is emailed to all signers.

-Links Expire: Signing links are valid for 90 days.
+Links Expire: Signing links sent by email are valid for 90 days.

-Signer Management: Signers can be new or reused from previous documents.
+Signer Management: Signers can be added as new contacts or selected from previously used signers.

-Document History: Every signature action is logged, showing who signed and when.
+Document History: Every signature event is logged in the file history, showing who signed and when.

-If any file-modifying action (e.g. Stamp, Highlight) follows WillowSign, it will break the signing certificate.
-A warning is shown during configuration.
-You should avoid changing a document that has been digitally signed.
+Digital Certificate Integrity: If any file-modifying action such as Stamp, Watermark, or Highlight follows WillowSign in the workflow, it will break the digital certificate.
+A warning is shown during workflow configuration.
+Documents that have been digitally signed should not be modified by subsequent actions.

 Configuration Notes